Lot Ended

 looks reassuringly straight and solid both above and below.

-new parts supplied by Niemoller of Mannheim although these are hard to decipher
+parts supplied by Niemoller of Mannheim although these are hard to decipher

 unless you read German.

-The engine was rebuilt by
+The engine was fully

 There are also invoices for a brake system